Kurtis MacDermid

-Kurtis MacDermid (born March 25, 1994) is a Canadian professional ice hockey defenseman currently playing for the Colorado Avalanche of the National Hockey League (NHL).
-MacDermid won the Stanley Cup with the Avalanche in 2022.
+Kurtis MacDermid (born March 25, 1994) is a Canadian professional ice hockey forward for the Ottawa Senators of the National Hockey League (NHL).
+MacDermid won the Stanley Cup with the Colorado Avalanche in 2022.
 He is mostly known as an enforcer.

 Playing career

 MacDermid first played junior hockey with the Owen Sound Greys in the Greater Ontario Junior Hockey League.
 He was selected in the 2010 OHL Priority Draft, 139th overall by the Owen Sound Attack.
 He later made his debut in the Ontario Hockey League with the Attack in the 2011–12 season before signing as an undrafted free agent to a three-year, entry-level contract with the Los Angeles Kings on September 13, 2012.

-He concluded his junior career with the Erie Otters in the 2014–15 season, before beginning his professional career within the Kings organization, assigned to AHL affiliate, the Ontario Reign, to begin the 2015–16 season.
+He concluded his junior career with the Erie Otters in the 2014–15 season, before beginning his professional career within the Kings organization, assigned to their American Hockey League (AHL) affiliate, the Ontario Reign, to begin the 2015–16 season.

 After two seasons as a regular on the blue line with the Reign and having made positive progress at the conclusion of his rookie contract, MacDermid was re-signed to a one-year, two-way contract extension on July 14, 2017.
 After competing in training camp and pre-season, MacDermid made the opening night roster with the Kings for the 2017–18 season.
 He made his NHL debut with Los Angeles on opening night in a 2-0 victory over the Philadelphia Flyers on October 5, 2017.
 He scored his first NHL goal in a 4-0 win over the Montreal Canadiens on October 26, 2017.
 MacDermid was sent down to the AHL on January 16, 2018.
-On January 3, 2020 MacDermid was suspended for 2 games for an illegal check.
+On January 3, 2020, MacDermid was suspended for two games for an illegal check.

-On July 21, 2021, MacDermid was selected from the Kings at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, MacDermid was selected from the Kings at the 2021 NHL expansion draft by the Seattle Kraken.
 On July 27, 2021, the Kraken then traded him to the Colorado Avalanche in exchange for a fourth round pick in 2023.
 MacDermid signed a two-year contract extension with the Avalanche on April 5, 2022.
 MacDermid did not appear for the Avalanche during the 2022 Stanley Cup playoffs as they won the Stanley Cup for the third time in franchise history.
+MacDermid's name is engraved on the Stanley Cup.

+In his third year with the Avalanche during the 2023–24 season, on March 1, 2024, MacDermid was traded by Colorado to the New Jersey Devils in exchange for signing rights to Zakhar Bardakov and a 2024 seventh-round pick.

+As a pending free agent, MacDermid opted to remain with the Devils, re-signing to a three-year, $3.45 million contract extension on May 17, 2024.

+On October 3, 2025, ahead of the 2025–26 season, MacDermid was traded to the Ottawa Senators in exchange for Zack MacEwen.